Imagen dinámica

 As we reflect on this fascinating story, we find ourselves inspired by the innovative spirit and creative courage of these pioneers.
 It challenges us to think outside the box, to experiment with new ideas and techniques, but always keeping the focus on what really matters: telling stories that resonate with our audience.

 We hope this journey through the history of 3D comics has inspired you as much as it has us.
 Who knows?
-Perhaps the next great revolution in the comic world is waiting to be discovered by someone like you.
+Maybe the next great revolution in the world of comics is waiting to be discovered by someone like you.
 Until the next adventure in the fascinating universe of sequential art!